Asunción

 The Globalization and World Cities Research Network classifies Asunción as a "Gamma City".
 It is the home of the national government, principal port, and the chief industrial, political, economic and cultural center of Paraguay.
-Near Asunción are the headquarters of the CONMEBOL, the continental governing body of association football in South America.
-Asunción ranks as one of the cheapest cities in the world for foreign visitors, and the third safest capital in Latin America, behind Buenos Aires and Santiago, according to InSight Crime.
+Asunción ranks as one of the cheapest cities in the world for foreign visitors, and the third-safest capital in Latin America, behind Buenos Aires and Santiago, according to InSight Crime.